-Operations - Arizona State University Foundation for A New American University (Foundation or Organization) is an Arizona nonprofit corporation and is recognized as a 501(c)(3) tax-exempt organization by the Internal Revenue Service (IRS).
-ASU Enterprise Partners (EP) serves as the sole member and parent and holding company of the Organization and is recognized as a 501(c)(3) tax-exempt organization by the IRS.
-The Organization supports Arizona State University (ASU or University) through raising, investing and managing private philanthropic gifts and serving as an advisor to the University President.
+Operations - Arizona State University Foundation for A New American University (Foundation) is an Arizona nonprofit corporation and is recognized as a 501(c)(3) tax-exempt organization by the Internal Revenue Service (IRS).
+ASU Enterprise Partners (EP) serves as the sole member and parent and holding company of the Foundation and is recognized as a 501(c)(3) tax-exempt organization by the IRS.
+The Foundation supports Arizona State University (ASU or University) through raising, investing and managing private philanthropic gifts and serving as an advisor to the University President.
+Effective October 15, 2021, the Foundation incorporated a new subsidiary to help achieve its strategic goals.
+The subsidiary is described below.